CoderDayton/seraph-mcp/docs/SDD.md

 ---

 ## Purpose
 This document defines the architecture for Seraph MCP, a comprehensive AI optimization platform delivered as a single, integrated package.
 The platform provides token optimization, model routing, semantic caching, context optimization, budget management, and quality preservation capabilities.

-All features are included in the main package but can be selectively enabled/disabled via feature flags.
+**Design Philosophy: Automatic with Minimal Configuration**
+- Works out-of-the-box with just an API key
+- Intelligent defaults for 95% of use cases
+- Only expose settings users actually need to change
+- Everything else works automatically

 ### Architectural Decision: Monolithic with Feature Flags